 From the lush Amazon rainforest to the rocky Andes to the barren expanse of the Sechura Desert, Peru’s various panorama hosts a wealth of natural sources.

-Its biggest exports are precious minerals, including copper and gold, which have helped power its economic development within the ultimate decade.
+Its biggest exports are precious minerals, including copper and gold, which helped power its economic development within the decade.

-While the wide variety of folks that stay underneath the poverty line has halved to twenty percent of the population, many households nonetheless take desperate measures to make ends meet.
+While the wide variety of folks below the poverty line has halved to twenty percent of the population, many households nonetheless take desperate measures to make ends meet.

 From taxiing humans alongside slim cliff roads to exploding ore in vintage mining shafts, here are the people risking it all to make a living.